ritviksainarayan/arxiv-digest/README.md

 Automated weekly digest of astronomy papers on arXiv with UW-Madison affiliated authors.

-Every Wednesday, this tool queries arXiv for all `astro-ph.*` papers from the past week, filters for those with University of Wisconsin-Madison affiliations, and emails you a formatted digest.
+Every Friday, this tool queries NASA ADS for all astro-ph papers from the past week that have University of Wisconsin-Madison affiliations, and emails you a formatted digest.

 ## Features

-- Searches all astro-ph subcategories (GA, CO, EP, HE, IM, SR)
-- Detects UW-Madison affiliations using multiple patterns
+- Uses NASA ADS for reliable affiliation search
 - Nicely formatted HTML email with paper titles, authors, abstracts, and links
 - Grouped by arXiv category
 - Runs automatically via GitHub Actions (free!)